 AIRPORT, INTERNATIONAL BORDER CROSSING, INTERSTATES, PORT, RAIL

-The Detroit region is a 10-hour drive to half the population and GDP of both the United States and Canada.
+The Detroit region is a 10-hour drive to half the population of the U.S. and Canada, reaching over 180 million people.
 The Detroit region’s transportation, distribution and logistics network enables our region to export more than $47 billion annually.

-- The Detroit Metro Airport (DTW), a major Delta Airlines hub, has more than 131 gates, 1,100 daily flights, 160 non-stop routes to 4 continents and served 34.7 million passengers in 2018
+- The Detroit Metro Airport (DTW) is the largest airport in the region, offering more than 131 gates, 1,100 daily flights, 140 non-stop routes to 4 continents and welcomed 35.2 million passengers in 2018.

-- The Detroit Region is served by 5 major airports with other notable airports being Flint Bishop International Airport, Willow Run, Oakland County International Airport, and St. Clair County International Airport
+- Other notable airports are Flint Bishop International Airport, Willow Run Airport, Oakland County International Airport, and St. Clair County International Airport

 INTERNATIONAL BORDER CROSSINGS

 - The Detroit/Windsor border is the richest in the world with more than $600 million in trade crossing each day